-The replication originates from the master domain controller and is performed via LDAPS to the host name of the external LDAP server system.
+The replication originates from the Primary Directory Node and is performed via LDAPS to the host name of the external LDAP server system.
 This requires working name resolution (typically via DNS).
 The host name must be specified as a fully qualified domain name to allow checking of the SSL certificate.